 Early biochemical proteomics research focused on identifying and understanding the functions of individual proteins or protein complexes.
-Technological advances in instrumentation, though, have increased the number of proteins that one can analyze in a single sample from hundreds a decade ago to thousands today (1).
-At this level of analysis, global protein dynamics can be studied on a cellular, tissue or organism level.
-This type of approach is consistent with the increasingly broad-scope analyses that are being used in other life science fields, including genomics, transcriptomics, metabolomics, and kinomics, to give us a greater understanding of global biological processes and how they respond to different stimuli or change during disease states.
+Technological advances in instrumentation, however, have increased the number of proteins that one can analyze in a single sample from hundreds a decade ago to thousands today.
+At this level of analysis, global protein dynamics can be studied on a cellular, tissue or even organismal level.
+This type of approach is consistent with the increasingly broad-scope analyses that are being used in other life science fields, including genomics, transcriptomics, metabolomics and kinomics, which are giving us a greater understanding of global biological processes and how they respond to different stimuli or change during disease states.

 While proteomic analyses can be used to qualitatively identify thousands of proteins in cells or other biological samples, there is also a need to quantitate these proteins.
-Because of the dynamic and interactive nature of proteins, though, quantitative proteomics is considerably more complex than simply identifying proteins in a sample.
-But due of the considerable amount of data that one can acquire from quantitative proteomics, this approach is critical for our understanding global protein kinetics and molecular mechanisms of biological processes.
+Because of the dynamic and interactive nature of proteins, quantitative proteomics is considerably more complex than simply identifying proteins in a sample.
+Due of the considerable amount of data that one can acquire from quantitative proteomics, this approach is critical for our understanding of global protein kinetics and molecular mechanisms of biological processes.

 Two fundamental approaches to proteomic analyses are currently employed.
 In top-down proteomics, intact proteins or large fragments are ionized and analyzed by mass spectrometry (MS).
-Bottom-up proteomics rely on peptides, which are generated by proteolytic digestion of protein samples.
-Due to the protein size limitation in top-down proteomics (<50kD), bottom-up proteomics is more commonly used.
+Bottom-up proteomics analysis relies on peptides, which are generated by proteolytic digestion of protein samples.
+Due to the protein size limitation in top-down proteomics (<50 kD), bottom-up proteomics analysis is more commonly used.

 Mass Spectrometry Digital Resource Center

 Improve your mass spectrometry results